World Happiness Report 2024 Breakdown

 The scores in this report are based on individuals’ assessments of their lives based primarily on Cantril Ladder life evaluation question.
 This asks you to imagine a ladder from 1 to 10 where 1 is the worst possible life and 10 is the best possible life — and place yourself on that ladder.

 The national average life evaluations are explained in terms of 6 key variables.
-Together these 6 variables account for more than 3/4 of the variation in national annual average scores across countries and years.
-The explanatory power of this model has increased over 3 years as more data is added (a sign of the validity of this model).
+Together these 6 variables account for more than 75% of the variation in national average scores across countries and years.
+The explanatory power of this model has increased over three years as more data is added (a sign of the validity of this model).

 GDP per capita